-4 Empirical Findings
+3.2 Empirical Findings

 This section presents the results from empirically investigating the relationship between genetic diversity and log population density in the pre-colonial Malthusian era of development.
 To this end, the analysis exploits cross-country variations in actual genetic diversity, migratory distance from East Africa and historical population density, as well as in variables used to control for the timing of the Neolithic transition and the natural productivity of land for agriculture.
 Consistent with the theoretical predictions of the proposed diversity channel, the results demonstrate that genetic diversity has a highly statistically significant and robust hump-shaped relationship with historical log population density.
-Results for actual diversity in the limited 21-country sample are examined in Section 4.1.
+Results for actual diversity in the limited 21-country sample are examined in Section 3.2.1.
 The remaining sections concern genetic diversity, predicted by migratory distance from East Africa, in the extended sample of countries.

-Section 4.2, in particular, discusses the baseline results associated with examining the effect of predicted diversity on log population density in 1500 CE.
-The empirical analysis is subsequently expanded upon in Sections 4.3-4.6 to establish the robustness of the genetic diversity channel with respect to (i) explaining comparative development in earlier historical periods, specifically log population density in 1000 CE and 1 CE, (ii) controls for the geographic and biogeographic factors favoring an earlier onset of agriculture in the Diamond channel, (iii) the technology diffusion hypothesis that postulates a beneficial effect on development arising from spatial proximity to regional technological frontiers, and (iv) controls for microgeographic factors including the degree of variation in terrain and access to waterways.
+Section 3.2.2, in particular, discusses the baseline results associated with examining the effect of predicted diversity on log population density in 1500 CE.
+The analysis is subsequently expanded upon in Sections 3.2.3-3.2.7 to establish the robustness of the genetic diversity channel with respect to (i) explaining comparative development in earlier historical periods, specifically log population density in 1000 CE and 1 CE, (ii) alternative concepts of distance including the aerial distance from East Africa as well as migratory distances from several "placebo" points of origin across the globe, (iii) the technology diffusion hypothesis that postulates a beneficial effect on development arising from spatial proximity to regional technological frontiers, (iv) controls for microgeographic factors including the degree of variation in terrain and access to waterways, and finally, (v) controls for the exogenous geographic and biogeographic factors favoring an earlier onset of agriculture in the Diamond channel.

-4.1 Results from the Limited Sample
+3.2.1 Results from the Limited Sample